nagasudhirpulla/taming_python/blog/skills/dataframe_pivot_melt.md

 In this post, we will learn how to reshape a pandas DataFrame using `pivot`, `pivot_table` and `melt` functions
 <hr/>

-Dataframe Pivot function is similar to the pivot in Excel Tables
+Dataframe `pivot_table` function is similar to the pivot in Excel Tables

 ### Example: Getting values
 ```python